Ruddch/hodl/README.md

 ### Main flows

 1. **Auth** — User connects wallet; frontend requests nonce from API, user signs, frontend sends signature and gets JWT.
-Token is stored in `localStorage` and sent in `Authorization` header.
+Token is set by the backend in an HTTP-only cookie, which the browser sends automatically with subsequent requests.
 2. **Packs** — User opens packs; backend prepares mint data, user signs; on Avalanche Fuji the app can call the pack-opener contract (`lib/contracts/pack-opener.ts`).
 Card catalog and pack history come from the API.
 3. **Deck** — User builds a deck (within weight limit).
 Frontend validates via API; user can register/unregister for a tournament.
 On supported chains, registration is written to **TournamentRegistry** (`lib/contracts/tournament-registry.ts`).
 4. **Tournaments & leaderboard** — Tournament list, details, and leaderboard are loaded from the API.
 Results are based on real market data computed on the backend.